-Borges, too, I was to discover, had an a la carte attitude towards what he could remember and forget.
-On another occasion, I told him that my favourite of his stories was The Immortal.
+Borges, too, I was to discover, had an à la carte attitude towards what he could remember and forget.
+On another occasion, I told him that my favourite of his stories was “The Immortal”.
 He gazed into my face with an enigmatic expression.
 “Remind me,” he said, “what is that about?”
-I couldn’t believe what I was hearing and mumbled something to the effect that The Immortal was about a secret city in the North African desert where everyone lives forever.
-The story explored an idea dear to Borges that no one is anyone; also, that one single man could be all men that if you live forever then all things will happen to you: we will each of us know what it is to be Shakespeare or, in this case, Homer; and, conversely, Homer, over a boundless period of time will have forgotten who he was, even that he wrote the Odyssey.
+I couldn’t believe what I was hearing, and mumbled something to the effect that “The Immortal” was set in an undiscovered city in the North African desert where everyone lives forever.
+The story explored an idea dear to Borges that no one is anyone; also, that one single man could be all men, and if you live forever then all things will happen to you: we will each of us know what it is to be Shakespeare or, in this case, Homer; and, conversely, Homer, over a boundless period of time will have forgotten who he was, or even that he wrote the Odyssey.

-After I attempted to describe his own story to him, Borges smiled and said: “I forgot I wrote that.”
+After I attempted to describe his own story to him, Borges smiled and he said: “I forgot I wrote that.”

-That I was too informed to be conscious of Borges’s impact on me was demonstrated a few days afterwards, when I met his friend, editor Victoria Ocampo, in the offices of the literary magazine Sur.
-Borges nicknamed Ocampo Queen Victoria and considered her excessively bossy, which was only a mild description of this formidable woman.
+I was too unformed to be conscious of the impact that Borges already was beginning to have on me.
+This was demonstrated days afterwards, when I went to interview his friend Victoria Ocampo, in the offices of her literary magazine Sur.
+Borges had nicknamed Ocampo “Queen Victoria”, and considered her “excessively bossy”, which was a mild description of this formidable woman.
 As it turned out, I was visiting Ocampo on the afternoon of Borges’s birthday.
-His arrival was imminent at a tea party she was throwing.
+His arrival was imminent at a tea-party she was throwing.
 She had invited a few of his friends, and I was welcome to stay on, as she put it, “to meet Borges”.
-She had intimidated me so much, all I wished to do was leave, but it makes me shudder when I recall my answer.
+She had intimidated me so much that all I wished to do was leave, but I shudder to recall my answer.
 “No, thank you,” I said.
 “I’ve already met him.”

 The truth was, I was too without contours to realise that what had taken place was more than a meeting; and that something imperceptible – ultimately even life-shaping – had been absorbed.

 The next time I read to Borges was a year later; I had spent eight months as a cowhand on an estancia near Hortensia, not far from Carlos Casares.
-He asked me to read some Chesterton and also a passage from Beowulf, and was interested to hear of my experiences on the campo as a peone a caballo: he said that pampa and gaucho were just literary terms.
+He asked me to read some Chesterton and also a passage from Beowulf, and was interested to hear of my experiences on the campo as a peone a caballo: he said that “pampa” and “gaucho” were just literary terms.

-My account stirred up in Borges two distinct memories from his own past – from the period when his eyes had been able to see.
+My account stirred up in Borges two distinct memories from his own past – when he had been able to see.
 It spooled him back to when he was a stammering, short-sighted 13-year-old being bullied at school, and his father taking out the silver Spanish dagger that he kept in his writing desk and handing it to him, urging him to go and prove himself.
 And it reminded him of a bar in Uruguay, where, as a young man, Borges had witnessed a bodyguard killing a drunk, shooting him twice; then seeing the killer again next morning at the same table, sipping his customary drink.

-It was not for another few months, back in Britain, that I read for the first time “The South”, and had the peculiar sensation of finding my own predicament reflected – or prefigured, as Borges might say – in pages that were written before I was born.
+It wasn’t for another few months, back in Britain, that I read for the first time “The South”, and had the peculiar sensation of finding my own predicament reflected – or prefigured, as Borges might say – in pages that were written before I was born.
 Borges’s story, which he judged his best, and which Ocampo had first published in her magazine, was about a convalescent librarian from Buenos Aires who is travelling south, presumably to Patagonia, when, in a remote bar, he falls into an argument with a pair of bullying gauchos, is challenged to a fight and is tossed a naked dagger.
 On a sudden, the feeble librarian is overcome by a fatal nostalgia for his military ancestors and their impossibly romantic fate: “to die in a knife fight, under the open sky and going forward to the attack …” Firmly clutching the knife, which he perhaps would not know how to wield, he steps outside.

-In “The South” the journey south is also a metaphorical journey that stands for the hazardous act of writing.
-The librarian, who boards his train clutching a copy of the Arabian Nights, is hoping to regenerate himself in Patagonia; but he is travelling as well into a perilous terra incognita of the imagination.
+In “The South”, the journey south is also a metaphorical journey that stands for the hazardous act of writing.
+The librarian, who boards his train clutching a copy of The Arabian Nights, is hoping to regenerate himself in Patagonia; but he is travelling as well into a perilous terra incognita of the imagination.
 Borges writes: “It was as if the South had resolved that [he] should accept the duel.”

-The last time I saw Borges was in London and he consented to take part in a televised discussion I was involved with, about South American literature.
-The two other writers on the panel were Bruce Chatwin, who had written, to my mind, the book of books on Patagonia, and Peruvian novelist Mario Vargas Llosa.
+The last time I saw Borges was in London after he consented to take part in a televised discussion I was involved with, about South American literature.
+The two other writers on the panel were Bruce Chatwin, who had written, to my mind, the book of books on Patagonia, and the Peruvian novelist Mario Vargas Llosa.

 I remember standing beside Borges, about to lead him onto the set, and listening to Chatwin introduce him.
 “He’s just a genius,” Chatwin enthused.
 “You couldn’t go anywhere without packing a Borges, it’s like taking your toothbrush.”